In this very simple and useful step-by-step drawing tutorial, I’m going to show you how to draw a face for beginners.

 - Color the face drawing.

-Use any colors to liven up your drawing.
-In addition, you can try adding some shadows to make your drawing more voluminous.
+Use any colors.
+You can try adding some shadows to make your drawing more voluminous.
 To add even more dimension to the portrait, you can also color the background.

-Also in my first drawing lesson, I would like to point out that I primarily create drawing lessons for my readers, so be sure to write me your wishes and criticism, because it helps my site to develop.
+Also in my first tutorial, I would like to point out that I primarily create art lessons for my readers, so be sure to write me your wishes and criticism, because it helps my site to develop.